zadowsmash/inject-node-cf/README.md

 ## Usage

-* Place the **inject-node-cf** directory above your other directory that your node.js function lives in.
+* Place the **inject-node-cf** directory outside the other directory that your node.js function lives in.
 * Write your node.js function (must be named index.js) inside a directory named **EXACTLY** the same name as the logical name you have called it within your  **AWS::Lambda::Function** resource section witin your CF template.